-The Participant may satisfy its obligations under this Section by reference to the extent its Annual Financial Information and its Audited Financial Statements have previously been disseminated to EMMA in fulfillment of its obligations under a separate continuing disclosure undertaking.
+The Participant may satisfy its obligations under this Section to the extent its Annual Financial Information and its Audited Financial Statements have previously been disseminated to EMMA in fulfillment of its obligations under a separate continuing disclosure undertaking by reference to such separate continuing disclosure undertaking in a filing made thereunder.
+If the Participant satisfies such obligations by such a reference, the Participant will provide the Authority with the six-digit base CUSIP Number related to such referenced filing.